davebeyer/scenescape-doc/SceneScapeScripts.md

 render, animate, and interact with the viewer to present a scene, possibly along with sub-scenes.

-The following examples leverage three built-in stage types: *simple*, *image map", and "listing."
+The following examples leverage three built-in stage types: *show*, *image map", and "listing."
 See the Initial Stage Types section at the bottom for a description of these.